 If you’re looking to pay a little less, we’ve compiled a list of some nearby areas where the costs of rent appear to be more reasonable - below we have listed 4 areas in Croydon that offer fairly affordable asking rents.
 We've also included the average price for a 1-bed flat and 2-bed house, ensuring you have a variety of options to explore.

 Ashburton is a small neighbourhood in the Borough of Croydon, nearby Woodside, Addiscombe and South Norwood.
 It is home to Ashburton Park and the Ashburton Learning Village which includes Ashburton Library, adult learning classes, public and private clubs and sports facilities.

 Home to the stadium of Crystal Palace Football Club, Selhurst is located 7.8 miles south of Charing Cross.
 Current asking rents average at £1,148, with 2-bedroom houses at £1,452 and 1-bedroom flats at £922.
 Boasting numerous cafes, bars and pubs, Selhurst is perfect for young professionals and families alike.

-Thornton Heath sits within the borough of Croydon, north of Croydon proper.
-The area has a high degree of ethnic diversity and a number of sports and leisure hubs, including the new leisure centre, Thornton Heath Recreation Ground and Streatham-Croydon RFC.
+Thornton Heath sits within the borough, north of Croydon proper.
+The area has a high degree of ethnic diversity and a number of sports and leisure hubs, including Thornton Heath Recreation Ground and Streatham-Croydon RFC.
 The average price of renting in the area is £1,396, with 1-bedroom flats costing £1,576 a month and 2-bedroom houses £1,417.